eleanorbucke21/pp5/README.md

 HomePage <strong><u>(Not logged in)</u></strong>

 - As a user I want to be able to tell what the website is about.
+- As a user I want to be able to register.
+- As a user I want to be able to login.
 - As a user I want to see the products.
 - As a user I want to be able to buy products.
-- As a user I want to be able to register.
+- As a user I want to receive a confirmation notification after I have bought something.
-- As a user I want to be able to login.
+- As a user I want to receive an email confirmation after I have bought something.

 Homepage <strong><u>(Logged in) </u></strong>
 - As a user I want to be able to buy products.
 - As a user I want to be able to logout.

+Header/Navbar<strong><u>(Not logged in)</u></strong>
+- I want to be able to see the website name.
+- I want to be able to search in the search bar.

 Register

 - As a user I want to be able to register.
-- I want to recieve a notification that I have registered.
+- I want to recieve a confirmation notification that I have registered.
+- I want to recieve a confirmation email that I have registered.

 Login Page

 - As a user I want to be able to login with username and password.
-- As a user I want to have the option of remembering me indtead of having to login.
+- As a user I want to have the option of remembering me instead of having to login again on my browser.
 - I want to recieve a notification that I have logged in.

 Logout Page

 - As a user I want to be able to logout.
-- I want to recieve a notification that I have logged out.
+- I want to recieve a confirmation notification that I have logged out.

 Profile Page